neelsoumya/dsSurvival_bookdown/README.md

 ## Introduction

-This is a bookdown demonstrating how to use the dsSurvival package to create survival models in DataSHIELD.
+This is a bookdown with executable code demonstrating how to use the dsSurvival package to create survival models in DataSHIELD.

 * https://github.com/neelsoumya/dsSurvivalClient